 - News & Events

-Drama is about creativity and collaboration, but also demands great analytical skill and the ability to approach new ideas critically and with an open mind.
-Students can explore new possibilities and find out what they enjoy doing best, whether it’s directing, designing and making costumes, creating sets or props, operating the sound or lighting, acting, singing or dancing.
+The drama department aims to create enthusiastic and confident performers who have an understanding and appreciation of the possibilities of drama and theatre.
+It is our intention to connect classroom drama to the theatre’s long and diverse history as a cultural form.
+Drama fosters creativity and collaboration, but also demands great analytical skill and the ability to approach new ideas critically and with an open mind.
+Students explore all aspects of the theatre and find out what they enjoy doing best, whether that’s directing, designing costumes, creating sets or props, stage management, acting, singing or dancing.

-From the MIV to the LV, girls have a double drama lesson once a week as part of their timetable.
-The KS3 curriculum moves from the origins of theatre to contemporary practice over the three years to give girls an overview of how theatre has developed and changed over the centuries and provide an understanding of the different functions of theatre – beyond just to entertain.
+From the MIV to the LV (Years 7 – 9), students have a double drama lesson once a week as part of their timetable.
+The KS3 curriculum moves from the origins of theatre to contemporary practice over the three years to give students an overview of how theatre has developed and changed over the centuries and provide an understanding of the different functions of theatre – beyond just to entertain.
 Each year group will study one practitioner, one genre and one full play text.
-Study at KS3 includes: Greek Theatre, devising The Importance of being Earnest by Oscar Wilde, The Crucible by Arthur Miller, The Ash Girl by Timberlake Wertenbaker, the practitioners Bertolt Brecht and Augusto Boal, and contemporary theatre companies including Frantic Assembly, DV8 and Gecko.
+Study at KS3 includes: Greek Theatre, devising, The Importance of Being Earnest by Oscar Wilde, The Crucible by Arthur Miller, The Ash Girl by Timberlake Wertenbaker, the practitioners Bertolt Brecht and Augusto Boal, and contemporary theatre companies including Frantic Assembly, DV8 and Gecko.